McDonald’s SWOT Analysis & Recommendations

 3. Food supply disruptions

 This SWOT analysis also includes food supply disruptions as a threat to the fast-food restaurant chain.
 McDonald’s stability depends on the stability of food supply, which relates to the stability of the agricultural sector.
-Pandemics and other crises can weaken food supply and, as a result, threaten the food service business.
-Thus, this SWOT analysis highlights the importance of strategies for ensuring the reliability of the company’s supply chain and its access to input materials for the restaurant business.
+Pandemics and other crises can weaken food supply and, as a result, threaten the foodservice business.
+Thus, this SWOT analysis highlights the importance of strategies for ensuring the reliability of McDonald’s supply chain and its access to input materials for the restaurant business.

 The threats and opportunities shown in this SWOT analysis point to potential improvements to McDonald’s business.
 The company suffers from the weakness of low or insignificant vertical integration, and faces threats, such as healthy lifestyle trends and supply chain disruptions.
 However, these issues come with opportunities for improving McDonald’s.
 For example, this SWOT analysis shows the business opportunity for vertical integration, which can support the stability of the supply of food and raw ingredients.
 Also, the company can offer improved products, such as better burgers, to satisfy consumers’ concerns about the health effects of fast food.
 Moreover, this SWOT analysis indicates the recommendation for increasing McDonald’s consumer goods operations with support from the competitive advantage of brand popularity to encourage customers to buy McCafé and new consumer goods from the company.